 I was simply riding the wave of my times.
 The medical profession is more cautious and is less likely to embrace new ideas without extensive testing.
 That’s a good thing, most of the time.

 I’m not anti-doctor.
 I don’t recommend you get in bed and pray if you’ve broken your leg.
 We need doctors.

 I think doctors should be our partners, co-creators of good health.
 This requires them to be informed and open to new ideas.
 Look for a doctor who is willing to spend time to listen to you and keep up with the research and you’ll be in good hands.

 I’m a passionate advocate of taking responsibility for your own health, of the value of natural remedies and natural and sustainable lifestyles.

 I’m deeply concerned about the damage we are doing to our health, our children’s health and to our Earth with the plethora pf pesticides we use to grow food that cannot sustain our bodies.
-I’m afraid when I see the effects of xenoestrogens in plastics and in our meat and dairy streams—on our bodies, our children’s bodies and on the Earth through the massive overloading of our landfills
+I’m afraid when I see the effects of xenoestrogens in plastics and in our meat and dairy streams—on our bodies, our children’s bodies and on the Earth through the massive overloading of our landfills with plastic waste.